 Beneath aka Ben Walker makes fiercely uncompromising dance music with a razor-sharp edge.
 Also the boss of London label and club night No Symbols, Beneath knows how to throw a party that’s all about the music and vibe.

 We’re thrilled to have LA trio Cherry Glazzer as our special guests in The Alcove.
-Earlier this year the band followed up their explosive debut ‘Apocalipstick’ with the release of their third album, ‘Stuffed & Ready’.
+Earlier this year the band followed up their explosive third album, ‘Apocalipstick’, with the intimacy of their latest record, ‘Stuffed & Ready’.
 Founder and front woman Clementine Creevy’s distorted guitar and dreamy melodies will be captivating in the intimate woodland setting of The Alcove.

 Also joining The Alcove line up are Bad Vibrations DJs and Emma-Jean Thakray’s Walrus.

 In SOLAS Brighton quartet FUR will have you shaking and grooving to their jangling, sepia-tinged and ’60s-inflected indie pop.

 Take a one way ticket to The Intergalactic Republic Of Kongo for psychedelic, left field pop with polyrhythmic drum patterns made to move your feet.